IGA Supermarkets: History

-The IGA brand was introduced to Australia by Davids Holdings in 1988 when 10 stores became members of IGA.
-In 2019, it was reported that IGA had 7% of the grocery market in Australia.
-As of January 2020, there are over 1,400 IGA stores in Australia.
+In 1988, the IGA brand was introduced to Australia by Davids Holdings, when 10 stores became members of IGA.
+In 2019, IGA had 7% of the grocery market in Australia.
+In January 2020, there were over 1,400 IGA stores in Australia.

 IGA stores are typically located in suburbs that are too small, remote or do not have existing larger stores.
 Some stores offer a larger selection of curated or artisan products, than the bigger chains.

-In 2018, IGA began a rebrand that repositioned the chain as a uniquely local option, scrapping the white colour and corrugated metal for dark grey, signwriting typography and handcrafted style icons.
+In 2018, IGA began a rebrand to position the chain as a uniquely local option, scrapping the white colour and corrugated metal for dark grey, signwriting typography and handcrafted style icons.
 As part of the rebrand their slogan "How the locals like it" was changed to "Where the locals matter".

 Store formats

-There are a wide variety of stores under the IGA banner, from small convenience stores, mid sized supermarkets, large full service supermarkets and liquor stores.
+There are a wide variety of stores under the IGA banner, from small convenience stores, mid sized supermarkets, large full service supermarkets and liquor stores: